-Maybe we should have warned you that when we asked you to explore your grief, we were really asking you to dive into the pain and keep swimming.
+Maybe we should have warned you that, when we asked you to explore your grief, we were really asking you to dive into the pain and keep swimming.
 We were asking you to tolerate it, sit with it, and even embrace it.
-Perhaps we should have clarified, many of the methods we recommend – journaling, art, therapy, etc – have the potential to make you feel miserable before you feel better.
+Perhaps we should have clarified, many of the methods we recommend – journaling, art, therapy, etc. – have the potential to make you feel worse before you feel better.

-The same sometimes holds true with individual therapy, sometimes you wander down emotionally dark alleys, admit truths, and accept the unacceptable.
+The same sometimes holds true with individual therapy.
+Sometimes you wander down emotionally dark alleys, admit truths, and accept the unacceptable.
 Some days you might leave feeling refreshed and invigorated and some days you swear you’re never going back again.
-Oftentimes the burn means it’s working – read this article on whether it’s time to break up with your therapist and if the answer is no, stick with it.
+Oftentimes the burn means it’s working.

 Some days there are just no words or pictures to express how I’m feeling, and some days the words and pictures are right but troubling.
-In my journal I have at least a dozen opening paragraphs on a dozen different topics.
-I write a paragraph, I stop writing, I look into space, and I think “no I don’t have the energy to explore this today”.
-I’m not a writer so I don’t know if this is what writers block feels like, but I am an avoider so I can say with complete certainty that I’m avoiding.
+In my journal, I have at least a dozen opening paragraphs on a dozen different topics.
+I write a paragraph, I stop writing, I look into space, and I think “No, I don’t have the energy to explore this today."
+I’m not a writer, so I don’t know if this is what writers' block feels like, but I am an avoider so I can say with complete certainty that I’m avoiding.
 In order to write honestly it means admitting things and right now I’m just not in the mood.
-My frustated self tells me I'm better off lounging on the couch watching The Real Housewives of God Knows Where.... but deep down I know I'm not.
+My frustrated self tells me I'm better off lounging on the couch watching The Real Housewives of God Knows Where.... but deep down I know I'm not.

 Hey you, make our day.
 Subscribe to 'What's Your Grief' to receive posts straight to your inbox.